centre-for-humanities-computing/praedikener/README.md

 The data has been normalised to avoid ambivalence.
 In order to resemble the relationship between data points, the columns in the table have been divided between two distinct data models: __Prædiken__ (sermon) og __Præst__ (pastor).
 The models each describe a data class.
 The classes and their properties are explicated in the following:

 ### Sermon
-The class __Prædiken__ holds data points about the context for which the sermon is composed. _Præst_ refers to the __Præst__ who composed the sermon. _Dato_ states the date of the church service for which the sermon was composed. _Helligdag_ holds the name of the church holiday for which the sermon was composed. _Stift_ mentions the diocese in which the sermon was delivered. _SognIndbyggere_ states the total number of inhibitants in the parish, where the sermon was delivered, and _SognMedlemmer_ states how many members of the ELCD the parish has. _Text_ contains the sermon in full text.
+The class __Prædiken__ holds data points about the context for which the sermon is composed. _Præst_ refers to the __Præst__ who composed the sermon. _Dato_ states the date of the church service for which the sermon was composed. _Helligdag_ holds the name of the church holiday for which the sermon was composed. _Stift_ mentions the diocese in which the sermon was delivered. _SognIndbyggere_ states the total number of inhibitants in the parish where the sermon was delivered, and _SognMedlemmer_ states the number of ELCD-members the parish has. _Text_ contains the sermon in full text.

 ```
 Prædiken: {